endreymarcell/dicta/README.md

 The `vscode` package has a Code extension to visually display the results.

 Disclaimer: this was written in a hurry and only for the demo, so it only needed to work but didn't need to look pretty.

+See also my Getting Started with Vim guide: [getting-started-with-vim.md](getting-started-with-vim.md)